 1. It’s a Northland tradition for a reason

 Northland has had an Outdoor Orientation program since 1976.
 Whether you have previous outdoor experience or not, we’ve learned that using an outdoor experience like this is an awesome metaphor for helping you transition to a new place.
-The OO trip will help introduce you to Northland College, our northland region, and your new community of peers, professors, and other Northlanders.
+The OO experience will help introduce you to Northland College, our northland region, and your new community of peers, professors, and other Northlanders.

 2. Student leaders are the best

 Our OO leaders are dedicated and passionate people who all have different backgrounds, majors, hobbies, and experiences.
-Each OO trip has at least one leader who is WFR (Wilderness First Responder) certified, and every leader has taken a semester long skills course that goes over everything they need to know to lead a successful trip, like backcountry cooking, orienteering, teaching camping skills, and more.
+Each OO group has at least one leader who is WFR (Wilderness First Responder) certified, and every leader has taken a semester long skills course that goes over everything they need to know to lead a successful trip, like backcountry cooking, orienteering, teaching camping skills, and more.
 The trips are individually planned by each leader team, from the route to the meal plan.

 3. You don’t have to be an outdoors expert

-You can be a total beginner on any of our OO trips.
+You can be a total beginner on any of our OO experiences.
 We’ll provide the instruction before all activities and it will always be geared towards those with little previous experience.
 You just need to show up with your personal equipment and be willing to try new things.
 Trips are designed with all fitness levels in mind, but it might be beneficial to train a bit for our “difficult” trips.

 4. Local trips + local food = happier planet

 Northland OO pushes itself to be as sustainable as possible.
 Most trips are within 50 miles of campus, reducing drive time and gasoline fumes.
 We purchase local food from places like Benoit Cheese (Benoit, WI), Starlit Kitchens (Bayfield, WI), and Sixth Street Market (Ashland).
 And before heading out on the trail, OO trips pick their own veggies and herbs from our Mino Aki campus garden.
 (Psst… in short, OO hooks you up with tasty and nutritious meals that accommodate a variety of dietary restrictions.)

 5. You’re gonna get bugged by, well, bugs…